-Select the Timer trigger template.
+Under Select a template, scroll down and choose the Timer trigger template.

-Configure the new trigger with the settings as specified in the table below the image, and then select Create.
+In Template details, configure the new trigger with the settings as specified in the table below the image, and then select Create.

 Setting Suggested value Description Name Default Defines the name of your timer triggered function.
 Schedule 0 */1 * * * * A six field CRON expression that schedules your function to run every minute.